u-blox/ublox-odin-w2-drivers-docs-mbed-5/documentation/readme_wifi.md

 The Wi-Fi driver is typically used together with a TCP/IP stack.
 For mbed OS 5 the Wi-Fi driver uses the included IP-stack.

+The following chapters describes the usage with the C API.
+For the C++ API see header files and [example](https://github.com/ARMmbed/mbed-os-example-wifi) in mbed-os.

 ## General initialization
 The Wi-Fi driver is initialized with a call to cbMAIN\_initWlan.
 Note that cbWLAN\_init must not be called since this is done from inside cbMAIN\_initWlan.